danielegasparri/span-gui/docs/spectral_analysis_overview.md

 **Working with the Input Spectrum**
-WARNING: The input spectrum may be affected by the tasks activated in the Spectra manipulation panel.
+WARNING: The input spectra may be affected by the tasks activated in the Spectra manipulation panel.
-If you wish to analyze the original spectrum, ensure that all the Spectra manipulation tasks are deactivated (they are disabled by default).
+If you wish to analyze the original spectra, ensure that all the Spectra manipulation tasks are deactivated (they are disabled by default).

 **Previewing Results**